Chart Industries Inc (GTLS) Stock deserves your attention

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.75 percent of Chart Industries Inc shares are owned by insiders, and 119.34 percent are held by financial institutions.
-CICHOCKI ANDREW R, the Director at Chart Industries Inc (GTLS) has bought 400 shares of firm on Dec 11 at a price of $126.88 against the total amount of $50753.0.
-In another inside trade, Vinci Gerald F, VP & Chief Human Resources Ofc of Chart Industries Inc (NYSE:GTLS) bought 300 shares of the firm on Mar 21 for a total worth of $35784.0 at a price of $119.28.
-An inside trade which took place on Mar 20, Director of Chart Industries Inc Harty Linda S bought 5,000 shares of firm against total price of $0.53 million at the cost of $105.01 per share.
+Harty Linda S, the Director at Chart Industries Inc (GTLS) has bought 1,000 shares of firm on Dec 15 at a price of $130.14 against the total amount of $0.13 million.
+In another inside trade, Harty Linda S, Director of Chart Industries Inc (NYSE:GTLS) bought 500 shares of the firm on Dec 14 for a total worth of $67222.0 at a price of $134.44.
+An inside trade which took place on Dec 11, Director of Chart Industries Inc CICHOCKI ANDREW R bought 400 shares of firm against total price of $50753.0 at the cost of $126.88 per share.